front-end-intermediate/session-1/readme.md

 ##Homework - TBD

-1. Complete the navbar exerCiSe as outlined in class (in flex-nav)
+1. Complete the navbar exercise as outlined in class (in flex-nav)
 1. Log into the class Slack account and say hi.
 1. Bring your laptop to the next class.
 1. Create a Github account